Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 14

 came along to cheer up poor Lyn in

-her grief-.
+her grief.
 It must have been lovely

-[[?]] out with Mrs Dent, & wasn't
+driving out with Mr Dent & wasn't

 nicely by wanting to give him all

-the oranges I'll love to see the
+the oranges I'd love to see the

 dear wee body- my own little